 - 100 Hours (TEDxAthens, 2011) — video available at that link.

-I have also spoken in-house, and more recently, at Hachette, Barclays, EE, Nespresso, and others.
+I have also spoken in-house at Hachette, Barclays, EE, Nespresso, and others.

 In 2018, I spoke on the outdoor stage at Copenhagen’s open Techfestival on the topic of post-truth society.
 Watch the video here.

 In recent years, I find I enjoy more giving focused talks to smaller audiences as the starting point for a group discussion.
 For instance, on the lessons of my Machine Supply project for innovation.
 Or my regular talk about sales and marketing for early-stage startups.
 Or on my approach to technical due diligence.